Α-Tocopheryl acetate

-α-Tocopheryl acetate (alpha-tocopherol acetate), also known as vitamin E acetate, is a synthetic form of vitamin E. It is the ester of acetic acid and α-tocopherol.
+α-Tocopheryl acetate (alpha-tocopherol acetate), also known as vitamin E acetate, is a form of vitamin E with D-Alpha Tocopheryl Acetate as the natural form and DL-Alpha Tocopheryl Acetate as the synthetic form.
+DL-indicates the synthetic form where as D- indicates the natural form.
+It is the ester of acetic acid and α-tocopherol.

 The U.S. Centers for Disease Control and Prevention says that vitamin E acetate is a very strong culprit of concern in the 2019 outbreak of vaping-associated pulmonary injury (VAPI), but there is not yet sufficient evidence to rule out contributions from other chemicals.
 Vaporization of this ester produces toxic pyrolysis products.

 Use in cosmetics

 α-Tocopheryl acetate is often used in dermatological products such as skin creams.
 It is not oxidized and can penetrate through the skin to the living cells, where about 5% is converted to free tocopherol.
 Claims are made for beneficial antioxidant effects. α-Tocopheryl acetate is used as an alternative to tocopherol itself because the phenolic hydroxyl group is blocked, providing a less acidic product with a longer shelf life.
 It is believed that the acetate is slowly hydrolyzed after it is absorbed into the skin, regenerating tocopherol and providing protection against the sun's ultraviolet rays.
 Tocopheryl acetate was first synthesized in 1963 by workers at Hoffmann-La Roche.

 Although there is widespread use of tocopheryl acetate as a topical medication, with claims for improved wound healing and reduced scar tissue, reviews have repeatedly concluded that there is insufficient evidence to support these claims.
 There are reports of vitamin E-induced allergic contact dermatitis from use of vitamin E derivatives such as tocopheryl linoleate and tocopherol acetate in skin care products.
 Incidence is low despite widespread use.